-Designed by the architect Alfonso Dube y Diez, the San Miguel Market was inaugurated on the 31st of May 1916 but now totally re-done by Juan Manuel Alarcon.
-This market has all types of food from the land and the sea, and you can enjoy eating it in the magical interior with metal, crystal and ceramic frames.
+Designed by the architect Alfonso Dube y Diez, the Mercado de San Miguel was inaugurated on the 31st of May 1916 but now totally re-done by Juan Manuel Alarcon.
+This market has all types of food from the land and the sea, and you can enjoy eating it in the magical interior with metal, crystal, and ceramic frames.

-> You can find everything from flowers, to cheese, vegetables, fish and even caviar.
+You can find everything from flowers, to cheese, vegetables, fish and even caviar.
 You can taste all of these gourmet tapas on some of the tables that are at your disposition whilst enjoying the ambiance surrounding you.

 Everything being said, the Mercado San Miguel is not the cheapest place to shop around, however, it does allow you to have, at your disposition, a lot of the more traditional dishes all in one place, which is quite convenient…

 Share this attraction